-Date: February 13-16, 2020 Location: Townsville, Australia Tutors: Joanne Elphinston and Kent Fyrth To book, please contact Gitte Please note that this course is being held at the James Cook University School of Physiotherapy and is only open to physiotherapists initially.
-To be notified if places become available to other clinical rehabilitation practitioners, please contact Coral
+Date: February 13-16, 2020 Location: Townsville, Australia Tutors: Joanne Elphinston and Kent Fyrth To book, please contact Gitte Please note that this course is being held at the James Cook University School of Physiotherapy and is open to physiotherapists exclusively until 11 August 2019.
+To register your interest and be notified if places become available to other clinical rehabilitation practitioners, please contact Coral

 Date: August 18-21, 2020 Location: Västervik, Sweden Tutors: Joanne Elphinston and Kent Fyrth To join the waiting list, please contact Ronja To register interest in future courses in Sweden, please contact Coral